flutter/website/src/docs/development/ios-project-migration.md

 </li>
 </ol>

-[experience issues switching between iOS devices and simulators]: https://github.com/flutter/flutter/issues/50568
+[see the following errors when switching between iOS devices and simulators:]: https://github.com/flutter/flutter/issues/50568